Dr. Ryan Goessl

 Please bring a pencil, music, and, if desired, an audio recording device to each lesson.
 Come well-practiced.
 Many students ask how much they should practice each week.
 My answer is to practice as much as is needed to meet my expectations for each week.
 Try to improve on at least one vocal aspect each week.
 Remember, plan to practice only on the days that you plan to eat!

-Lessons are typically one hour in length (55 minute hour), and are at least once a week.
+Lessons are typically one hour in length (50-55 minute hour), and are at least once a week.
 I do ask for a minimum of one lesson a week.
-You may do more if you like, and some students do, but generally, one hour a week is sufficient.
+You may do more if you like, and about 50% of my students do, but generally, one hour a week is sufficient.

 Lessons focus heavily on breath technique, vocal exercises, vocal registration, and musicality.
 We will work on a variety of music repertoire of multiple genres and time periods, to allow you to be as flexible as possible, while establishing healthy vocal technique.
 Especially at the beginning of our lessons, repertoire will be more often in the classical genre, as it lends itself best to healthy vocalization.